Animal Planet (Italy)

 Animal Planet was an Italian television channel broadcasting programmes about animals.
 All content is adapted for an Italian audience.
-The channel closed down on January 31, 2019.
+The channel closed down 1 February 2019.

+History

-The channel launched on May 1, 2005, exclusively available on Sky Italia.
+The channel launched on 1 May 2005, exclusively available on Sky Italia.
 It was the fifth channel launched by Discovery Networks in Italy after Discovery Channel, Discovery Science, Discovery Civilisation and Discovery Travel & Adventure.

 In October 2008, the channel adopted a new logo and a new look, previously adopted by the channel's American counterpart.

-Animal Planet closed in Italy on 1 February 2019.
+Animal Planet closed along with Discovery Travel & Living in Italy on 1 February 2019.

 In April 2019, its content became available on Dplay and adopted the US version.